Love2Latch Covid-19 Consent Form (October 2020)

 Those in a high risk demographic (aged over 70, pregnant, or immune compromised) or who have displayed ANY symptoms and have not completed their 14 days self-isolation as required (or are still experiencing symptoms), are NOT to attend clinic appointments with client’s for face-to-face care but to instead arrange a video consultation.

 Client’s Parent’s Statement

 This virus appears to be spreading easily and is thought to spread mainly from person-to person through people who are in close contact with one another through respiratory droplets produced when an infected person coughs or sneezes.
-This can happen easily during an Aerosol Generating Procedure (AGP) which is a potential possibility of the Frenulotomy procedure if the baby coughs or sneezes at that time.
 Whilst it is currently thought that people are most contagious when they are most symptomatic, it is possible some spread might be possible before people show symptoms.

 Ultimately, I understand that Jas Jones at Love2Latch, is doing all that is reasonably possible to minimise risk whilst providing an essential service for me and my baby.
 However, I understand that she cannot eliminate risk, especially as COVID-19 can be spread by those showing no symptoms.

 I understand that there is a risk of transmission of COVID-19 as a result of attending the clinic I agree that Jas Jones of Love2Latch, cannot accept responsibility for transmission of COVID-19 should I or my baby become infected in the future.

 I have completed the Online Medical Questionnaire, Consent Form and Covid-19 Screening Form and the information is true and accurate to the best of my knowledge.